 Welcome to Help Not Harm, a harm reduction campaign lead by President, Sharanya Sivarajah, dedicated to promoting safety, health, and dignity for individuals navigating substance use and risky behaviours.
-Our mission is to minimize harm through practical, compassionate approaches that put people first, offering non-judgmental support and lifesaving resources.
+Our mission is to minimise harm through practical, compassionate approaches that put people first, offering non-judgmental support and lifesaving resources.

 Royal Holloway Students’ Union, alongside Royal Holloway University have adopted a Harm Reduction initiative for students at Royal Holloway University.
 We appreciate that drugs are illegal, however if you are a student at RHUL, and you are considering taking drugs, we advise you to do so safely.
 Harm reduction is about helping, not hurting, and we aim to provide the tools, education, and services necessary to empower individuals to make safer choices and access the support they deserve.